 As essential as patch management is, it’s not a perfect science.
 Some patches require rebooting; others don’t.
 Some can make third-party applications stop working — and some can cause production to grind to a halt.

-Alex Quilter, Sr. Director, Product Management, SolarWinds MSP, says MSPs need to understand the nature of patch management and build processes that minimize the downside.
+MSPs must understand the nature of patch management and build processes that minimize the downside.
 Here are some mistakes managed services providers need to avoid to preserve their clients’ productivity while keeping their systems up to date:

-- Not Aligning Your Schedule with Your Client’s — Quilter says any time an MSP provides a service, you need to set a course that makes the most sense for your client as well as your team.
-Patching and rebooting need to be scheduled so they don’t interfere with your client’s business operation, which means some will prefer it at night, some during the day, and others at variable times.
-“You have to find ways to accomplish patching while running your own operations,” he says.
-“Align activities outside and inside your four walls to optimize for both schedules.”
+- Not Aligning Your Schedule with Your Clients – Any time an MSP provides a service, you need to set a course that makes the most sense for your client and your team.
+For example, patching and rebooting need to be scheduled so they don’t interfere with your client’s business operation, which means some will prefer it at night, some during the day, and others at variable times.
+Therefore, work to develop a schedule that optimizes internal and external schedules.

-- Not Planning for the Worst — It’s risky to discover a patch, immediately install it for your clients, and walk away.
-You need to research and test patches to determine their potential to cause systems to break.
-Quilter reminds you to always have a roll-back plan in place in case you encounter unexpected issues and need to restore your client’s system.
+- Not Planning for the Worst – It’s risky to discover a patch, immediately install it for your clients, and walk away.
+Instead, you need to research and test patches to determine their potential to cause systems to break.
+Always have a roll-back plan if you encounter unexpected issues and need to restore your client’s system.

-- Falling Behind — You not only have to deal with the unpredictability of how the next patch can impact your clients’ system or applications — but you also can’t predict how many patches you will have to deal with.
-“There’s an ebb and flow,” says Quilter.
-“There could be a month when security researchers discover a lot of vulnerabilities, but there could have been nothing the month before.
-There’s not a consistent level of activity.”
-While it may be tempting to skip a month in which only a few patches are released, Quilter says to make sure you don’t fall behind.
-“Smaller delivery has less risk,” he points out.
-“Regular monthly patching provides the greatest value.”
+- Falling Behind – You not only have to deal with the unpredictability of how the next patch can impact your clients’ systems or applications – but you also can’t predict how many patches you will have to deal with.
+You may have to deal with numerous vulnerabilities one month and none the next.
+While it may be tempting to skip a month in which only a few patches are released, make sure you don’t fall behind.
+Establishing a practice of regular monthly patching yields the greatest value.

 Patch Management Pitfalls That Can Impact an MSP’s Bottom Line